rmit-iPSE-s2-2023/24HZ/README.md

 - Hacking with Swift for Swift best practices (https://www.hackingwithswift.com/)
 - *Apple* for the useful [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/)
 - AzamSharp for SwiftUI design pattern analyses (https://azamsharp.com/)
+- Konstantin for tutorial on creating a QR code scanning feature for a SwiftUI app (https://blog.devgenius.io/camera-preview-and-a-qr-code-scanner-in-swiftui-48b111155c66)

 ## Acknowledgements
 - Shekhar Kalra for approving our initial app idea and motivation